FulgerX2007/grafana-scheduled-reports-app/AUTHENTICATION.md

 ### 1. Automatic Service Account Creation

 When the plugin starts, Grafana automatically:
-1. Creates a service account for the plugin (named `extsvc-sheduled-reports-app`)
+1. Creates a service account for the plugin (named `extsvc-scheduled-reports-app`)
 2. Grants permissions defined in `plugin.json` IAM section
 3. Makes the token available via the Grafana SDK